Frequently Asked Questions

 - University Athletic events

-- Staff in offices designated as “reporting options” under UNC policy
+- Staff in offices designated as “reporting options” under University policy

 - Equal Opportunity and Compliance Office